 Turn off technology

 This is probably obvious, but tech in the bedroom isn’t a great idea.
 Not only can it lead to unnecessary IG scrolling before bed (and hinder sleep), the blue light from any technology can disrupt your precious sleep (because it disrupts our circadian rhythm).
 Best case is to physically remove anything that displays a light – so your TV, alarm clock, etc. A lot of technology actually comes with the option for dimmed lights, so that’s a great idea too.
 Or simply cover up any lights before you go to sleep.
 When it comes to your phone, turn it on Airplane Mode so that notifications don’t pop up, and stop looking at screens at least an hour before bed so the blue light doesn’t mess with your system.
-I’m also using this new eye cream that helps fight the damaging effects of blue light if you want to give it a try!

 You don’t have to workout at 6 a.m., but definitely try to do it earlier in the day.
 At the least, keep your workouts to at least 3-4 hours before bed so that energy isn’t keeping you up.
 Working out, in general, will help you sleep better, but gym sessions at 8 pm aren’t a great idea for going to bed on time.